Domino's India may shift business away from delivery firms Zomato and Swiggy

 The CCI ordered in April its probe into Zomato and Swiggy after an Indian restaurant group alleged preferential treatment, exorbitant commissions and other anti-competitive practices.
 The food delivery apps deny any wrongdoing.

-After the CCI sought responses from Domino's India franchise and several other restaurants as part of its investigation, Jubilant told the watchdog this month that 26-27% of its total business in India was generated from online platforms, including its own mobile application and website.
+After the CCI sought responses from Domino's India franchise and several other restaurants as part of its investigation, Jubilant sought more time to share data related to its online sales, but wrote to the watchdog expressing concerns over potentially higher commission of food-ordering platforms.

 "In case of an increase in commission rates, Jubilant will consider shifting more of its businesses from online restaurant platforms to the in-house ordering system," the company stated in its July 19 letter addressed to the CCI.